sachin4594/svaidya.github.io/_pages/talks.md

 ---

 ## Invited talks
+Title TBD\
+Noncommutative Topology and Quantum Materials at University of New Mexico (March 2026) | Albuquerque, New Mexico -- _upcoming_\
+Host: Prof. Terry Loring

+Overcoming the experimental bottleneck with AI and robotics\
+AMOS Seminar at Berkeley Lab (January 2026) | Berkeley, California -- _upcoming_\
+Host: Dr. Oliver Gessner

 [Interpretable AI and robotics for photonics](https://opticalcomputingconference.org/)\
 Emerging Directions in Optical Computing and Information Processing at CUNY (June 2025) | Virtual Conference\
 Host: Prof. Mohammad-Ali Miri